exploringfinance/AWS_RShiny_wAPI/README.md

   * For Shiny Server
 * Custom TCP - Port Range 8000 and enter 0.0.0.0/0 next to Custom
   * For Docker and Plumber (the API)
+* Custom TCP - Port Range 5432 and enter 0.0.0.0/0 next to Custom
+  * For remote connection to the Postgres DB

 You are now ready to install the software.
 We are going to perform the following steps.
 The links to detailed instructions are provided.
 The actual installs may take a few minutes.